-Term Definition Something that happens to a person which may impact his or her Medicaid eligibility, enrollment, share of cost or premium amount, or ability to be contacted or receive mail.
-A person notifies the Agency of a change in circumstance.
+Term Definition Change in Circumstance Something that happens to a person which may impact his or her Medicaid eligibility, enrollment, share of cost or premium amount, or ability to be contacted or receive mail.
+Report A person notifies the Agency of a change in circumstance.

 The type of proof needed depends on the type of change.
-See MA1502 for types of changes and proof needed.
+See $\underline{\mathsf{MA1502}}$ for types of changes and proof needed.